hoalexander44/MomentumTeamWebsite/Blogs/YashPandeyBlog.md

 Positive: Updated pathfinding to path around obstacles (set distance to occupied nodes as infinity)

-Negative: Integration of pathfinding was
+Negative: Integration of pathfinding was a lot more tedious than expected.
+Must look to pair program this into the game.

 Upcoming:
 - Finish Enemy AI integration